 Customers delivering their brokers ultra-high levels of business can even pay a monthly fee in exchange for a lower flat fee per trade.
 The monthly fee can even be waived if a minimum monthly trading volume is reached.
 This guarantees revenue for the broker while rewarding clients for business.

-Indeed, Vault of Satoshi rolled out such a model in February.
+Indeed, Vault of Satoshi in February.
 The fee ranges from 0.3% to 1.0%, depending on the moving 30-day volume.
 Alternatively, $99 per month can get you unlimited trades.

 The amazing thing here is how Bitstamp was so quick and willing to change their business model following complaints started by one client.
 Perhaps an example of Bitcoin’s decentralized community, although it is better argued that the decision was not reached by consensus.